KCHA offers its publications in PDF format. Download Adobe Reader for free to view these files.

 Student homelessness is a growing problem and KCHA, Highline Public Schools, and Neighborhood House have implemented a promising solution.
 It's called the Student and Family Stability Initiative, KCHA's Rapid Re-Housing program.
 The program is designed to house and provide support to families on their way toward economic and housing stability, improve student outcomes (in particular attendance and tardiness at school) and generate cost savings for Highline Public Schools that can be redirected into educational programming.

-Download the Student and Family Stability Initiative Year One Evaluation Report (PDF, 1.32 MB) or a summary (PDF, 290 KB) of the Student and Family Stability Initiative evaluation to learn more about how this program is meeting these objectives.
+Download the Student and Family Stability Initiative Year One Evaluation Report (PDF) or a summary (PDF) of the Student and Family Stability Initiative evaluation to learn more about how this program is meeting these objectives.

 Affordable Independent Living for Adults 55 and Over